surveashwini/Javascript-concepts/README.md

 	There are multiple design patterns but here we will be covering only 4 design patterns:

-		1. Constructor design pattern.
+***1. Constructor design pattern.***

 	In classical object oriented language, a constructor is a special function in a class that will initialize an object with default values.

 	Although Javascript does not supports native classes, but it does support constructors with the “new” keyword.
 The function can be used as a constructor and the properties can be initialized with default values.

 		Eg:
 			function Vehicle(name, noOfWheels) {
 				this.name = name;
 				this.noOfWheels = noOfWheels;

 			}

 		// Instead of defining the isCar method in the function definition, we are associating it   with the Vehicle’s prototype, this will share only one copy of isCar across all instances of Vehicle, i.e. bmw and activa.

 			Vehicle.prototype.isCar = function() {
 				console.log(this.noOfWheels === 4 ?
 “Yes”: “No”);
 			}

 			var bmw = new Vehicle(“bmw”,4);

 			var activa = new Vehicle(“activa”,2)

 			bmw.isCar();         // Yes
 			activa.isCar();       // No

-		2. Module pattern :
+***2. Module pattern : ***

 	 So before deep diving into Module pattern, we need to understand two concepts:

 		1. Closures.
 		2. Access modifiers.

 	A closure is a function with access to the parent scope, even after the parent function has been returned.
 They help us to mimic the behavior of access specifiers through scoping.
 Javascript does not support access modifiers.

 	To implement Module pattern, IIFE is used.

 	Eg:

 		var moduleDemo = (function(){

 			var privateArr = [1,2,3,4,5];

 			return {
 				addValue : function(value) {
 					privateArr.push(value);
 					console.log(privateArr)
 				},
 				removeValue: function(value) {
 					privateArr = privateArr.filter(function(val) {
 						return value!==val;
 					})
 					console.log(privateArr)
 				},
 				getValues: function() {
 					return privateArr;
 				}
 			}
 		})();

 		moduleDemo.addValue(6);
 		moduleDemo.removeValue(1);
 		moduleDemo.getValues();
 		console.log(moduleDemo.privateArr); // privateVar wont be accessible here as the IIFE is already returned here.
 Although the closures addValue, removeValue and getValues are still able to access the privateVar of IIFE.

 		Module pattern introduces the separation of private and public parts of an object.

-		3. Revealing module pattern:
+***3. Revealing module pattern:***

 	Revealing module pattern is an improvement to the module pattern.
 The difference is the entire logic is written in the private scope of the module and simply expose the parts we want to be public by returning an anonymous object.
 	We can also create alias when mapping private members to their corresponding public members.

 	To implement Revealing module pattern, IIFE is used.

 	Eg:

 		var moduleDemo = (function(){

 			var privateArr = [1,2,3,4,5];

 			function addValue(value) {
 				privateArr.push(value);
 				console.log(privateArr)
 			}

 			function removeValue(value) {
 				privateArr = privateArr.filter(function(val) {
 					return value!==val;
 				})
 				console.log(privateArr)
 			}

 			function getValues() {
 				return privateArr;
 			}

 			return {
 				add: addValue,
 				remove: removeValue,
 				get: getValues
 			}
 		})();

 		moduleDemo.add(6);
 		moduleDemo.remove(1);
 		moduleDemo.get();

-		4. Singleton Pattern:
+***4. Singleton Pattern:***

 	The Singleton pattern allows us create exactly one instance of a class.
 If the instance is already created, return the old one.

 	To implement Singleton pattern, IIFE is used.

 	Eg:

 		var singleton = (function(){
 			var config;

 			function initializeConfig(values) {
 				this.id = Math.random();
 				this.type = values.type || ‘Car’;
 				this.noOfWheels = values.noOfWheels || 4;
 			}

 			return {
 				getConfig: function(values) {
 					if(config === undefined) {
 						config = new initializeConfig(values);
 					}
 					return config;
 				}
 			}
 		})();

 		var instance1 = singleton.getConfig({ type: ’TwoWheeler’, noOfWheels: ‘2’});
 		console.log(instance1) // returns the instance with type TwoWheeler var instance2 = singleton.getConfig({ type: ’FourWheeler’, noOfWheels: ‘4’});
 		console.log(instance1) // returns the instance with type TwoWheeler

 	Once the instance has been created, any attempt to create another instance of same class would result  assigning the old instance to the new one.

 ## 29. Explain Modules.

 	Modules are small units of independent, reusable code that is desired to be used as building blocks in creating a JS application.
 Modules lets us define public and private members separately.
 To understand how modules can be implemented with ES6 syntax, refer the ES6 documentation.

 	Before ES6, modules can be defined with simple functions / IIFE:

 	Eg: Demonstrating modules with IIFE

 		var modulesDemo = (function(){

 				var privateArr = [];

 				function addValue(value) {
 					privateArr.push(value);
 					console.log(privateArr)
 				}

 				function removeValue(value) {
 					privateArr = privateArr.filter(function(val) {
 						return value!==val;
 					})
 					console.log(privateArr)
 				}

 				function getValues() {
 					return privateArr;
 				}

 				return {
 					add: addValue,
 					remove: removeValue,
 					get: getValues
 				}
 			})();

 			modulesDemo.add(6);
 			modulesDemo.remove(1);
 			modulesDemo.get();

 	Here, we cannot access the methods add, remove and get without modulesDemo variable.
 Also, once the IIFE is returned, only add, remove and get methods can be accessed, but the local variable privateArr cannot be accessed, which plays a role of private variable here.

 ## 30. Explain DOM and BOM

 	DOM stands for Document object model.
 It is a standard defined by W3C.
 When a webpage is loaded, the browser creates a DOM of the page.The HTML DOM is constructed as a tree of objects(nodes).
 DOM tree can be accessed and manipulated with Javascript.
 The HTML DOM is a standard for how to get,change, add, or delete HTML elements.

-        DOM Tree nodes types:
+   ***DOM Tree nodes types:***

 		1. Document - represents the HTML document.
 		2. Element - represents an HTML element.